selalib/joss_paper/paper.md

 on the semi-lagrangian method, the abstractions that we have built can be used with other types of approaches, such as particle-in-cell.

+Selalib provides an API and a framework designed to handle large physical test cases and after validation, offers to the physicists the possibility to incorporate directly the software brick in their code.

+This well-defined software framework facilitates the efficient integration of new numerical techniques into a code that can handle real physical problems.
+With SeLalib you save a considerable amount of time in the development and validation process of complex numerical techniques.

 # Mathematics

+The software allows to numerically solve a number of mathematical problems related to the physics of fusion plasmas:

 - Vlasov equation:
 $$